ruohoruotsi/djtool-crate-digging/README.md

-# Escavating DJ Tools From Your Music Library
+# Escavating DJ Tools From DJ Music Libraries
 or *"Zero-shot DJ Tool classification using Speech
 & Music Activity Detection (SMAD) and pretrained CLAP embeddings"*

 ## WTF are DJ Tools?
-In music genres like Hip-Hop, RnB, Reggae/Dancehall and just about every Electronic/Dance/Club style, DJ Tools are a selection of audio files curated to heighten the DJ's musical performance and creative mixing options.
-These files include
+In genres like Hip-Hop, RnB, Reggae/Dancehall and just about every Electronic/Dance/Club style, DJ Tools are a selection of audio files curated to heighten the DJ's musical performance and creative mixing options.
+These files include:
-- acapella loops
+- Acapella loops
-- sound effect samples
+- Sound effect samples
-- one-shots vocal samples
+- One-shots vocal samples
-- background-vocal loops
+- Background-vocal loops
-- drums breaks
+- Drums breaks
-- melodic hooks
+- Melodic hooks
+- DJ Drops
+- Scratch and Battle loops
-- various drum beats
+- Various drum beats
-- anything else to keep ish fresh!
+- Anything else to keep ish fresh!

-Whether mixing live or in the studio, DJ tools facilitate the creative mixing process for remixes, re-edits, re-drums, mashups, long-playing mixtapes, etc. DJ Tools are commonly sold in online shops along with royalty-free sound libraries, samplepacks of loops and beats, and include key signature as well as beat and tempo metadata necessary to ensure sync to the DJ project master tempo.
+Whether mixing live or in the studio, DJ tools facilitate creative mixing options for remixes, re-edits, re-drums, mashups, long-playing mixtapes, etc. DJ Tools are commonly sold in online shops along with royalty-free sound libraries, samplepacks of loops and beats and include key signature, beat and tempo metadata where necessary to ensure sync to the DJ project master tempo.